 - Red blood cells carry oxygen to the body's tissues and remove carbon dioxide.
 These cells are the ones that are most commonly transfused.

-Why Does a Person Need a Transfusion?
+Why Do People Need a Transfusion?

 Where Does the Blood for a Transfusion Comes From?

-Autologous (ah-TOL-uh-gus) blood donation.
+- Autologous (ah-TOL-uh-gus) blood donation.
 This is when someone donates their own blood ahead of time for a planned surgery or other procedure.
 There is no age requirement, but in general, kids don't donate their blood for their own use until they're over age 12.

-Directed donation.
+- Directed donation.
 This is when a family member or friend with a compatible (good fit) blood type donates blood specifically for use by a patient in need of transfusion.

-Volunteer donation.
+- Volunteer donation.
 There's no medical proof that blood from directed donors is any safer than blood from volunteer donors.
-So most patients receive blood donated through blood drives.
+So most patients get blood donated through blood drives.
 These are often run by agencies like the American Red Cross.
 The minimum age for donating blood is 16 or 17 years old, depending on where a person lives.

 How Should We Prepare for a Blood Transfusion?

-- type A
+- A positive

-- type B
+- B positive

-- type AB
+- AB positive

-2. Cross-matching.
 After blood typing is complete, a compatible donor blood is chosen.
 As a final check, a blood bank technologist will mix a small sample of your child's blood with a small sample of the donor blood to confirm they are compatible.
 Then the blood is labeled with your child's name, birth date, and medical record number and taken to where your child will get the transfusion.